Maryland Car Accident Attorney

 WHAT TO DO IF YOU ARE IN A MARYLAND CAR ACCIDENT?

-will have specific recommendations about steps you need to take to protect yourself, and your rights.
-We've all seen the lists of do's and dont's in the wake of any Maryland automobile accident.
+Your actions immediately after a Maryland automobile accident can actually be somewhat critical.
+An experienced attorney will have specific recommendations about steps you need to take to protect yourself, and your rights.
+We've all seen the lists of do's and dont's in the wake of any accident.

-knows you must write down the names and contact information of any witnesses.
+An experienced lawyer will tell you in no uncertain terms you to seek medical attention immediately after the car accident -even if you do not feel you or family members are seriously injured.
+Let a doctor make that determination for you and your family.
+Secondly, take pictures of everything: the vehicles themselves; the tags on the vehicles; other drivers, and of course the accident scene.
+Cell phones will work but camera produces higher quality pictures.
+You must write down the names and contact information of any witnesses.
 With more than 8 million surveillance cameras in the country, Maryland car and automobile accidents are increasingly recorded on video.
 Accordingly, you should note the presence of police, city or commercial cameras.

 REPORTING YOUR MARYLAND CAR ACCIDENT CLAIM

 Most attorneys will report a Maryland automobile accident to the at fault driver's liability carrier as part of handling your case.
 You can also fill out a PIP application, or assist you in that process.
 But the consensus is that you, as the insured car or automobile accident victim, must at least notify your insurer of the incident as part of your obligations under your automobile accident insurance.
 I can also assist you in the property damage aspect of your accident, which is typically resolved in the first instance with your own insurance company, as well.